Arboreal Singularities in Weinstein Skeleta: Introduction

-The class of singularities we aim to restrict our skeleton to have was proposed by Nadler \cite{N1}, inspired by mirror symmetry.
-Kontsevich proposed a method to calculate certain microlocal sheaf invariants of a Weinstein manifold in terms of the singular topology of its skeleton, provided the singularities fall into a certain class which in this paper are referred to as $A_n$ singularities \cite{K}.
-Nadler determined that an extended class of singularities was necessary and accordingly defined \emph{arboreal singularities} and calculated microlocal sheaf invariants for this class \cite{N1}.
-Most of these initial calculations were done using local front projections of singular Legendrian submanifolds.
-From the perspective of this paper, the $A_n$ singularities occur naturally in Lagrangian skeleta of Weinstein manifolds where (Lagrangian thickened) cores of handles of sequentially decreasing index meet (pictorially demonstrated on the left side of figure \ref{fig:A3Handles}).
-The larger class of arboreal singularities are necessary to deal with interactions involving multiple handles of the same index (see the right side of figure \ref{fig:A3Handles}).
+The class of singularities we aim to aim for our skeleton to have, was proposed by Nadler \cite{N1}, inspired by mirror symmetry.
+Kontsevich proposed a method to calculate the Fukaya category of a Weinstein manifold in terms of the singular topology of its skeleton, provided the singularities fall into a certain class which in this paper are referred to as $A_n$ singularities \cite{K}.
+Nadler determined that an extended class of singularities was necessary and accordingly defined \emph{arboreal singularities} and calculated microlocal sheaf invariants for this class \cite{N1}, with the goal of combinatorially calculating certain versions of Fukaya categories.
+From this perspective, calculations are performed using local front projections of singular Legendrian submanifolds.
+The global invariants are obtained algebraically as sheaf theoretic invariants built from this local data.
+In this article, we take a more geometric global perspective on the singularities of a skeleton, and find that the arboreal singularities arise naturally in this context as well.
+From our perspective, the $A_n$ singularities occur naturally where (Lagrangian thickened) cores of handles of sequentially decreasing index meet (pictorially demonstrated on the left side of figure \ref{fig:A3Handles}).
+The larger class of arboreal singularities are necessary to deal with normal crossings involving multiple handles of the same index (see the right side of figure \ref{fig:A3Handles}).
 See sections \ref{s:genclass} and \ref{s:model} for a complete description of how to understand all arboreal singularities as naturally occuring in the skeleta of Weinstein manifolds.